faanskit/ha-esolar/README.md

 ## Configuration
 If you need more sensor and more detailed attributes in the sensors, you can configure the integration as follows

 Go to Settings / Devices & Services / SAL eSolar.
-Click CONFIGURE.
+Click **CONFIGURE**.

 Select if you want additional inverter sensors and if you want Photovoltaics and Grid attributes.
 Take note that the Photovoltaics and Grid attributes will pull additional data from the SAJ servers.

 ![alt text](https://github.com/faanskit/ha-esolar/blob/main/images/configure_step_1.png)

-After the configuration is done, you need to restart the integration.
-Click ... and select Reload
+After the configuration is done you need to restart the integration.
+Click **...** and select **Reload**

 ![alt text](https://github.com/faanskit/ha-esolar/blob/main/images/configure_step_2.png)

-The system will now reload and add two new sensors per inverter (Energy Total and Power)
+The system will now reload and add two-tre new sensors per inverter (Energy Total, Power and for H1 system Battery SoC)

 ![alt text](https://github.com/faanskit/ha-esolar/blob/main/images/configure_step_3.png)